 |Position:||Associate Head Coach|

-Jessica Davos, in her seventh season with UAlbany, was promoted to associate head coach in May 2016 after six years as the team's first assistant.
+Jessica Davos, in her eighth season with UAlbany, was promoted to associate head coach in May 2016 after six years as the team's first assistant.
 Davos, the first associate head coach of the team since 2009, works primarily with the defense.

-In 2016, Davos's defense ranked fifth in scoring defense, allowing 6.94 goals per game and allowing double digit goals in just four of UAlbany's 17 games.
+In 2016, Davos's defense ranked fifth in Division I in scoring defense, allowing 6.94 goals per game and allowing double digit goals in just four of UAlbany's 17 games.
 Christine Johnson earned America East Co-Defensive Player of the Year, joining goalkeeper Courtney Henderson and defender Sierra McIver as all-conference players.
 UAlbany's defense helped the Great Danes earn its seventh consecutive double digit win season, going 11-6 and reaching the America East title game.

 Under Davos's guidance, the Danes were top-five in scoring defense for the third-straight year in 2015 with a 14-5 overall record.
 UAlbany allowed just 6.68 goals per game with an experienced defense, anchored by America East First Team pick Erin Monna and two-time All-Conference selection Michelle Primomo.
 Junior goalkeeper Courtney Henderson ranked third nationally in goals against average on her way to league First Team honors.